craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/Tracking/Economy Pages/Economics of Combine.md

 Lemongrass often appears as a garnish and a tea in the Combine.

-Olive and Almond oils are imported from the West bank of the [[Alavini River]] for relatively cheap, and most middle class families could access them for their everyday meals.
+Olive and Almond oils are imported from the West bank of the [[Alvalini River]] for relatively cheap, and most middle class families could access them for their everyday meals.

 Poorer oils such as Heart-nut are imported from the north, but the common folk have little choice but goat butter or lard for their oil.